 - There are currently no forces families within the school.

-- The DHT runs the pupil premium virtual school and works with the SENCO, family support worker, EWO, school nurse and identified pupil premium governor to develop a whole school approach to pupils entitled to PP.
+- The Headteacher runs the pupil premium virtual school and works with the SENCO, family support worker, EWO, school nurse and identified pupil premium governor to develop a whole school approach to pupils entitled to PP.

 - PEPs are used and actioned where necessary.